Azuriom/azuriom.com/content/en/docs/faq.md

 The URL rewriting is not activated, you just have to activate it (see next question).

 ## Apache2 URL rewrite
-You need to modify the `/etc/apache2/sites-available/000-default.conf` file and add these lines between the `<VirtualHost>` tags:
+Edit your Apache2 configuration (by default in `/etc/apache2/sites-available/000-default.conf`) and add these lines between the `<VirtualHost>` tags:
 ```
 <Directory "/var/www/html">
   AllowOverride All